nodex4/TropX/README.md

 # Donate
-TropX is a free tool, and the only source of income generated by it is trough your donations
+TropX is a free tool, and the only source of income generated by it is trough your donations.

 <a href="https://www.paypal.me/troopekyt">
 <img src="https://raw.githubusercontent.com/aha999/DonateButtons/master/Paypal.png" data-canonical-src="https://www.paypal.me/troopekyt" width="300" />